 If you want a smart watch specifically for fitness and sleep tracking, go with the FitBit.
 If you want a more multi-purpose device that will also allow you to send and receive calls and text messages, get notifications, and listen to music and audiobooks, go for the Apple Watch.

 I bought myself a pair of authentic Apple Airpods last year, after using the following two sets of wireless headphones for about two years previous.
 The ones below are great, and if you don't have an iPhone, I would definitely recommend going with those.
 But if you do have an iPhone, Airpods are A.M.A.Z.I.N.G.
 They are self-charging, they connect to the phone automatically, you can tap them to play or pause whatever you're listening to, and they automatically pause when you take one out.
-Airpods are pricey, but they are worth every penny.
-Also, they never fall out, even when you're working out.
+The new Airpods Pro are pricey, but they are worth every penny.
+They have adjustable tips for any size ears, and the noise canceling feature is solid gold.

 Wireless headphones for winter - It is no secret that I love these headphones.
 I've written about them before.
 I bought them a few years ago for my walks, and they are still great.
 They stay in place, they reduce a lot of background noise, and they have great sound.
 They also keep my ears warm in cold weather, which I love.